mangstadt/Sleet/README.markdown

     --smtp-client-log=PATH
     The path to where SMTP transactions that the server sends are logged.

+    --smtp-msa-log=PATH
+    The path to where SMTP MSA transactions are logged.

     --pop3-log=PATH
     The path to where POP3 transactions that the server receives are logged.